EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

     - Manual certificates or self-signed TLS might suffice.
     - Simplified DNS settings can be used, such as a local DNS server or a host file override.

+**Recommended Additional Steps:**

+- **Avoiding Docker Hub Pull Rate Limits**:
+    Given the number of images pulled from Docker Hub during EOEPCA deployment, it’s recommended to authenticate to Docker Hub or configure a Docker Hub proxy registry.
+This reduces the chance of hitting the `Too Many Requests` rate limit and speeds up the overall deployment process.
+For detailed instructions, refer to Docker Hub’s [Rate Limit Documentation](https://docs.docker.com/docker-hub/download-rate-limit/).

 ## Additional Notes

 - **Kubernetes Installation**: For installing Kubernetes, refer to external guides: